VeronikaShirochenkova/CTU-semester-works/README.md

 **PJV** - 2D RPG game using Java as a part of a course „*Java programming*“;

-**SEMPROJ** - Independent work on a problem-project under the guidance of a supervisor;
+**SEMPROJ** - individua work on a problem-project under the guidance of a supervisor;